18 December 2012

 26 March 2012

 So we bought Doctor Who season 1, and watched it, off and on, through the latter part of 2011.
 We did like it, but I'm not sure that we would ever have progressed on had it not been for one of our sons spotting four out of the five series 2 DVDs on a church bookstall.
-So we paid a grand total of four euros for them, ordered the remaining one online, and have just completed watching Season 2 in three months.
+So we paid a grand total of four euros for them, ordered the remaining one online.
+We have just completed watching Season 2 in three months.

 I wasn't at all sure that I would like a new Doctor Who after just one season with Christopher Eccleston.
-He was a very good choice, and the ending of season 1 was rather over-dramatic.
+He was a very good choice, we thought, and the ending of season 1 was rather over-dramatic.

 The early episodes, story-wise, are a bit of a mixed bunch.
 We rather liked the third one, 'Tooth and Claw' where they meet a very believable Queen Victoria (Pauline Collins), despite it having some frightening moments.
 I also very much enjoyed 'School Reunion', where one of the Doctor's previous companions, Sarah Jane Smith (Elisabeth Sladen) re-appears, along with her wonderful mechanical dog, K9, whom I had totally forgotten about.

 We knew it was to be Billie Piper's last appearance, and felt that it was very well done.
 Rose's mother Jackie (Camille Coduri) plays a bigger part in this than she had done previously, and I was pleased to see Rose's old boyfriend Mickey (Noel Clarke) make a re-appearance.
-However, the ending was such that I can't see any possibility of Rose or any of her family appearing again.
+However, the ending is such that I can't see any possibility of Rose or any of her family appearing again.

 Then again, one never knows...